Uncertainty in Data-Driven Kalman Filtering for Partially Known State-Space Models

 \subsection{Discussion}

 \acl{kn} \cite{KalmanNetTSPa} was designed for \acl{rt} tracking in \acl{nl} \ac{ss} models with unknown noise statistics.
-Algorithm~\ref{alg:Algo1} extends it to provide not only $\hat{\gvec{x}}_t$, an estimate of the state i.e., for which it was previously derived and trained, but also $\hat{\mySigma}_t$, an estimate of the time-dependent covariance matrix as an uncertainty measure.
-This is achieved since \acl{kn} retains the interpretable flow of the \ac{mb} \ac{kf}, and by using the \ac{kg} that learned by its \ac{rnn}.
+Algorithm~\ref{alg:Algo1} extends it to provide not only $\hat{\gvec{x}}_t$, an estimate of the state—i.e., for which it was previously derived and trained—but also $\hat{\mySigma}_t$, an estimate of the time-dependent covariance matrix as an uncertainty measure.
+This is achieved since \acl{kn} retains the interpretable flow of the \ac{mb} \ac{kf}, where the \ac{kg} is learned by a dedicated \ac{rnn}.
 Numerical evaluations presented in Section~\ref{sec:NumEval} indicate that \acl{kn} computes the true covariance matrix as it reflects the true empirical error—as expected from the \ac{mse} bias variance decomposition theorem \cite{friedman2001elements}.

 For simplicity and clarity of exposition, Algorithm~\ref{alg:Algo1} was derived for linear \ac{ss} models.
-In Section~\ref{sec:NumEval} we also present results for a \acl{nl} chaotic system, where the {extended} \ac{kf} derivation is used, i.e., the \ac{ss} model matrices are replaced with their respecting Jacobians \cite[Ch.
+In Section~\ref{sec:NumEval} we also present results for a \acl{nl} chaotic system, where the {extended} \ac{kf} derivation is used; i.e., the \ac{ss} model matrices are replaced with their respecting Jacobians \cite[Ch.
 10]{durbin2012time}.
-The additional requirement that observation noise covariance $\gvec{R}$ is known, needed only for the purpose of estimating the covariance, is often satisfied, as in many applications the main modelling challenge is related to the state evolution rather than the measurement noise.
+The additional requirement—that observation noise covariance $\gvec{R}$ is known and needed only for the purpose of estimating the covariance—is often satisfied, as in many applications the main modelling challenge is related to the state evolution rather than the measurement noise.
 Since we assume that we have access to a {labeled} \acl{ds}, one can estimate $\gvec{R}$ with standard techniques without assumptions regarding the evolution.
 The case where $\gvec{H}$ is not full column rank is left for future work.